SergeyTeplyakov/Blog/_posts/2024-12-10-StackOverflow_vs_OutOfMemoryException.md

 static async Task Main(string[] args)
 {
     Console.WriteLine("Starting tasks");
-    // Will communicate with the threads that they can proceed
-    // and stack allocate buffers.
-    var @event = new ManualResetEvent(initialState: false);
+    // Will notify the threads to do the stack allocation. var @event = new ManualResetEvent(initialState: false);
     var tasks = new List<Task>();
     for (int i = 0; i < 512; i++)